czlucii/course-dprep/readme.md

 - Please install Hugo
 - Please fork this site to your account, and clone it to your local disk
 - Start up the webserver by typing `hugo server`
 - Not sure what to contribute?
 Head over to the issues page on GitHub to see what are good issues to address.
-Of course, you're welcome to suggest your own changes.
+Of course, you're welcome to suggest your own changes to the site
-- Make your changes in new branches, and issue a PR.
+- Make your changes in new branches, and issue a PR (pull request)

 #### Development Roadmap